CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Ques 8: What is gene therapy?
 Illustrate using the example of adenosine deaminase (ADA) deficiency.

 Ans: Gene therapy includes methods to fix or substitute faulty genes that cause disease occurrence.
 ADA deficiency, for example, is a result of a mutation in the gene for the adenosine deaminase enzyme.
-In one important case, a 4-year-old patient received gene therapy in which his lymphocytes were grown, a viable ADA cDNA was introduced with a retroviral vector, and afterward, these converted cells were administered back into the patient's circulation.
+In one important case, a 4-year-old patient received gene therapy in which his lymphocytes were grown, a viable ADA cDNA was introduced with a retroviral vector, and afterwards, these converted cells were administered back into the patient's circulation.
+The diagram given below illustrates gene therapy for Adenosine deaminase deficiency.

 Ans: Below is the diagram to represent the steps in DNA cloning.